|

 As to the source of the information, we got all the insertion sited sequences directly from Syngenta. most likely due to the sequences for quality so that actual site of insertion may be close to (usually 0-300 bps) - but not actually the mapped insertion site. this is true of all sequence-indexed insertion lines.

-Nevertheless, you could retrive the FST from our site.
+Nevertheless, you could retrieve the FST from our site.
 If the FST was not trimmed, you could blast align them on the genome and then plus the start mapping bps to estimate the actual insertion site.
 Due to lack of information if the FST is trimmed or not, we did not provide information of the estimate site.

 In your case, the region 504-737 bps of the FSTs were mapped on the genome, that is, its actual insertion site is at least 500 bps away in the downstream of the genome, if the FSTs was not trimmed and the vector sequence was removed.
 The insertion site is estimated as 23464585+504 = 23465089, which falls in the 6th intron of the gene